 Meet Tommy Amaker

-In the seven seasons since taking over as head coach of Harvard’s century-old men’s basketball program, Tommy Amaker has reinvented the Crimson into an Ivy League power with a national presence.
-He has directed Harvard to a period of unprecedented prosperity in the form of three straight NCAA tournament appearances, four consecutive Ivy League championships and five 20-win seasons in a row.
+In the eight seasons since taking over as head coach of Harvard’s century-old men’s basketball program, Tommy Amaker has reinvented the Crimson into an Ivy League power with a national presence.
+He has directed Harvard to a period of unprecedented prosperity in the form of four straight NCAA tournament appearances, five consecutive Ivy League championships and six 20-win seasons in a row.